scando1993/thingsboard.github.io/docs/iot-gateway/getting-started.md

 ## Step 3: Gateway provisioning

-In order to connect your IoT gateway to ThingsBoard server, you need to provision gateway credentials first.
+In order to connect your IoT gateway to Pacificsoft server, you need to provision gateway credentials first.
 We will use access token credentials as the most simple one.
 See [device authentication options](/docs/user-guide/device-credentials/) for more details.

 Login as tenant administrator.
-Use [default credentials](/docs/samples/demo-account/#demo-tenant) in case of local ThingsBoard server.
+Use [default credentials](/docs/samples/demo-account/#demo-tenant) in case of local Pacificsoft server.
 Open **Devices** and click on big red "+" button in the bottom right corner.

 {:refdef: style="text-align: center;"}